Vic Harris (utility player): Early career

 Harris started the 1974 season back at second base, where he was the starter for most of the first half of the season.
-However, after hitting just .195 in 62 games, Harris season was ended midway through due to knee surgery.
+However, after hitting just .195 in 62 games, Harris season ended midway through the year due to knee surgery.
 He was replaced by Dave Rosello and Billy Grabarkewitz.
 Harris spent 1975 on the Cubs' bench, being used mostly as a pinch hitter and batting .179.
 That winter, he was traded to the St. Louis Cardinals for infielder Mick Kelleher.

 Journeyman

 Harris spent the next three seasons with the Cardinals and then the San Francisco Giants, serving as a utilityman, playing all three outfield positions along with second base, third base, and shortstop 1978.
 He was signed to a minor league contract by the Milwaukee Brewers.
 After a season back in the minors, Harris played in 34 games for the Brewers in 1980 to close out his major league career.